William H. Sullivan: Ambassador to Iran

 Sullivan allegedly replied, "Tell Brzezinski to fuck off."

 "That's not a very helpful comment," Newsom noted.

 "You want it translated into Polish?"
 Sullivan hung up.

 On February 14, 1979, the U.S. Embassy in Teheran was overrun by several different armed groups.
 The Embassy staff was briefly taken hostage, but later released to the caretaker Iranian government.
 This crisis, which predated the larger Iran Hostage Crisis by nine months, became sarcastically known as the "St. Valentine's Day Open House" owing to the date on which it occurred.

 Sullivan wrote in his autobiography: "I had recommended that we accept the fact that a revolution was in progress and seek to use our not inconsiderable influence to steer its success toward its more moderate protagonists."
 This view, however, was not shared by Washington, and Sullivan was recalled in March 1979.
 Shortly after, on April 1, 1979, Iran officially became an Islamic Republic.
+Sullivan realized the Shah was doomed and proposed a deal between the Iranian military and Ayatollah Khomeini to prevent a total radical takeover, mistakenly believing a stable transitional government could be formed.
+Misreading Khomeini's Intentions: Sullivan famously compared Khomeini to a "Gandhi-like figure," viewing him as a religious figurehead who might return to a quietist role in Qom rather than seeking absolute political power.

 After Sullivan left Iran, the Embassy drew down to a skeleton staff, under the direction of Chargé d'Affaires Bruce Laingen, who later became one of 52 Americans held hostage by militant Iranian students.

 He headed the American Assembly at Columbia University, which had been briefly headed by General Dwight Eisenhower before he was elected President, from 1979 to 1986.
 In 1981, Sullivan published Mission to Iran, a memoir of his time as ambassador.
 His autobiography, Obbligato: Notes on a Foreign Service Career, was published in 1984.

+Systemic Intelligence Gaps

+Sullivan inherited an embassy with few Farsi speakers and limited contact with religious or opposition circles, as U.S. policy had strictly forbidden contact with the Shah’s opponents for years.
+This left him reliant on a "failed imagination" that did not foresee a revolution led by religious reactionaries.

+Reliance on Moderate Fronts

+Sullivan placed hope in figures like Mehdi Bazargan, a moderate appointed as interim Prime Minister.
+He failed to recognize that these moderates held little actual power compared to the radicalized working class and Khomeini's inner circle.